M&S annual profit slides 24% after cyber hack disruption - Finance news and analysis from Global Banking & Finance Review

 LONDON, May 20 (Reuters) - British retailer Marks & Spencer forecast a return to profit growth this year after it slumped 24% in 2025/26, hit by a disruptive cyberattack that dented sales and margins.

-Profit Growth Forecast
+Profit Growth Expectations

-Challenges and Mitigation Measures
+Challenges and Mitigation Plans

-Cost Management Initiatives
+Cost Management Strategies

-It would mitigate these through improved buying, reinvestment in value to drive volume, and savings from its structural cost reduction programme.
+It would mitigate these through improved buying, reinvestment in value to drive volume, and savings from its structural cost-reduction programme.

-Impact of Cyberattack
+Impact of the Cyberattack

 ONLINE CLOTHING ORDERS SUSPENDED